Purdue-eCTF/scrape-bot/README.md

 ### Scoreboard
 > `/modules/scoreboard.ts`

+> `/modules/ctfd.ts`

-This bot periodically scrapes the eCTF scoreboard for updates, sending a report of changes each day.
+This bot periodically fetches the eCTF scoreboard for updates, sending a report of changes each day.
 Alternatively, run `/report` to get a report of the day so far.

 <p align="center">
     <img width="400" src="https://github.com/Purdue-eCTF-2024/scrape-bot/assets/60120929/d7c1ad2a-a4fb-428e-a284-9faf25c8a48a"> <img width="400" src="https://github.com/Purdue-eCTF-2024/scrape-bot/assets/60120929/2a2509c3-9295-43f4-bbad-406dad166d6b">
 </p>

+To facilitate this, the bot will need a CTFd access token generated on the account settings page (https://ectf.ctfd.io/settings).

+Note that for certain privileged actions (like determining solved challenges and submitting flags), an access token is not enough and an authed session cookie is required instead.

+Scrape bot will handle the session management automatically; however, it will need the login credentials of the team account to do so.

 ### Build server
 > `/modules/status.ts`

-This bot also integrates with the `nix-shell` [build server](https://github.com/Purdue-eCTF-2024/build-server) for automated build status alerting during the dev phase.
+This bot also integrates with the [build server](https://github.com/Purdue-eCTF/2025-eCTF-build-server) for automated build status alerting during the dev phase.

 <img width="450" src="https://github.com/Purdue-eCTF-2024/scrape-bot/assets/60120929/3bf83b07-fc5e-4dc1-8a82-835da687e165">